 Many of us find building new relationships and even fostering old ones challenging.

 Here are some ideas, though, to help you cultivate more meaningful social relationships in real life.

 First, take a look at your existing relationships.

 Reach out to old friends, even if only by phone or text.

-Seek out new relationships through interest groups, volunteer opportunities, or spiritual gatherings.
+Explore local interest groups, volunteer opportunities, or spiritual gatherings.

 You might even simply get out of the house to spend time in public around other people.

-Finally, consider how those around you influence your thoughts, emotions, and actions.
+Don’t forget to consider how those around you influence your thoughts, emotions, and actions.

 You’ve got this.